goncalo-oliveira/jsondb/README.md

 } );
 ```

-This gives us access to a `IJsonDbFactory`, injected wherever we need it.
+This gives us access to an `IJsonDbFactory`, injected wherever we need it.
 Here's an example to retrieve users from a `users.json` file.

 ```csharp
 public class MyService